Last updated: July 23, 2014 at 9:42 am

 ORGAN AVAILABLE FREE- Allen Theater Organ, model 432C, 2 manuals and separate Leslie flute cabinet and Gyro cabinet, will be given to any church or individual who can transport from Bridgeton, NJ.
 For further info contact A. Bretnall at 856-455-4732.

-Sunday, November 24, 7 pm – Ken Cowan in Recital, at Haddonfield Methodist Church
+Sunday, October 19, 7 pm – Recital by Nathan Laube at Haddonfield Methodist Church

 NOTICE IN PERPETUITY Trinity Presbyterian Church in Cherry Hill, New Jersey, wrongfully terminated a member of the American Guild of Organists on November 23, 2010, for which no resolution has been reached.
 When an Institution is found to have wrongfully terminated a Member of the AGO, no Guild Member, individually or collectively, may serve that Institution as an employee or independent contractor, in an interim, temporary, substitute, regular or permanent capacity beyond a 90-day period following the date of this finding, that is, May 13, 2011.

 CHAPTER SCHOLARSHIPS AVAILABLE We have Chapter Scholarships available for persons interested in learning to play the organ.
 The Scholarship provides 14 free lessons for any pianist who is at an Intermediate level of pianistic ability.
 Members who teach piano may have a student who would be interested.
 For information contact Chair of Scholarship Committee Vernon Williams (856-235-0811; firstname.lastname@example.org).